Relatives' Gateway

 Night-time acoustic monitoring – a better night’s sleep

-WCS Care installed an acoustic system at one home as a trial in 2016.
-We were the first UK provider to use it, but within a year we evidenced a 34% reduction in night-time falls.
+Within a year we evidenced a 34% reduction in night-time falls.
 This was because people were left to sleep undisturbed by door-knocking, and we could get to them quickly if they needed our help.
 Because people were sleeping better they were more alert during the day, ate better and did more exercise.
 This resulted in an overall reduction in falls, over days and nights, of 55%.
-With an optional camera, something most residents choose to have, falls have reduced by up to 75%.

 More and more providers are now adopting acoustic monitoring across the country.
-And the NHS Digital Transformation Fund is awarding grants to install this technology because reducing falls in care homes benefits the wider healthcare system.
+And the NHS Digital Transformation Fund has awarded grants to install this technology because reducing falls in care homes benefits the wider healthcare system.

 Giving staff control of their work/life balance - BookJane